sonic-net/SONiC/doc/ip-interface/loopback-action/ip-interface-loopback-action-design.md

 # 2 Design
 ## 2.1 Overview
 Intfmgrd subscribes for changes in L3 interface tables VLAN_INTERFACE, INTERFACE and PORTCHANNEL_INTERFACE in config DB.
 Whenever there is a change in one of these tables, intfmgrd is notified.
 Intfmgrd then updates INTF_TABLE table in app DB.
 Upon change in INTF_TABLE, intforch is notified.
 Intforch performs validity checks, call the relevant SAI API and updates internal cache.
-There is an existing mechanizm in intforch that postpones handling of changes in INTF_TABLE until interface is ready, we will use it.
+The flow in intfmgr is based on the current interface configuration flow.

 ## 2.2 DB schema
 ### 2.2.1 Config DB